-Peptides give the cream a boost and stimulate collagen production which gives you bouncy, youthful skin.
+Peptides give the gel-serum a boost and stimulate collagen production which gives you bouncy, youthful skin.
 The product treats acne by regulating sebum production and encouraging the skin to produce new skin cells.
 It’s good for all skin types, especially if you’re dealing with pigmentation and signs of ageing.

 It’s also important to note that it has fragrance, which may irritate sensitive skin.

 Another potential downside is the lack of moisturising ingredients.
-If you’re after a budget-friendly retinol cream, this is amazing but be sure to load of up on hydrating products after.
+If you’re after a budget-friendly retinol cream, this is amazing but be sure to load up on hydrating products after.

 - Contains encapsulated retinol and peptides

-- Has a gel-cream consistency
+- Has a gel consistency